telerik/blazor-docs/components/upload/overview.md

                 }

                 [HttpPost]
-                public async Task<IActionResult> Save(IEnumerable<IFormFile> files) // the default field name.
-See SaveField {
+                public async Task<IActionResult> Save(IFormFile file) // must match SaveField which defaults to "files" {
-                    if (files != null)
+                    if (file != null)
                     {
                         try
                         {
-                            foreach (var file in files)
-                            {
                             var fileContent = ContentDispositionHeaderValue.Parse(file.ContentDisposition);

                             // Some browsers send file names with full path.
                             // We are only interested in the file name. var fileName = Path.GetFileName(fileContent.FileName.ToString().Trim('"'));
                             var physicalPath = Path.Combine(HostingEnvironment.WebRootPath, fileName);

                             // Implement security mechanisms here - prevent path traversals,
                             // check for allowed extensions, types, size, content, viruses, etc.
                             // this sample always saves the file to the root and is not sufficient for a real application

                             using (var fileStream = new FileStream(physicalPath, FileMode.Create))
                             {
                                 await file.CopyToAsync(fileStream);
-                                }
                             }
                         }
                         catch